cesfur/simple-artshow-keeper/README.md

   Each reconciliation will print a summary.
 Printed summary is defined through HTML and it is customizable.
-* Customize Auction Screen and Bidsheets by supplying corresponding CSS and graphics to a folder '%HOME%\AppData\Roaming\artshowkeeper\Custom'.
+* Customize Auction Screen and Bidsheets by supplying corresponding CSS and graphics to a folder '%HOME%\AppData\Roaming\Fartshowkeeper\Custom'.
 Installer will create a link to the folder.
 Use filenames:
   - StatusFrame.css for the auction screen.
   - Bidsheets.css for a bidsheet.